SWEET TREATS & DESSERTS

 1 1/2 Clementines, zested

-1. Preheat your oven to 180˚C (160˚C fan), weigh and prepare all your ingredients in advance.
+1. To make these brownie cookies start by preheating your oven to 180˚C (160˚C fan), and weigh and prepare all your ingredients in advance.

 2. Place the butter and bay leaves in a heatproof bowl and melt over a small pan of simmering water (the bowl should not touch the water).
 When the butter is almost entirely melted through, add in the chopped up chocolate, stirring occasionally until entirely melted.
 Set the bowl aside, leaving the bay leaves in for now.